darrinbright/Video-Ad-Generation/README.md

 # Video Ad Generation

 ## Overview
-This creates video advertisements using Generative AI.
-It utilizes the Stable Diffusion model to generate images based on product descriptions and backgrounds and then compiles these images into a video advertisement (slideshow).
+This creates video advertisements using the Stable Diffusion model to generate images based on product descriptions and backgrounds, then compiles these images into a video advertisement (slideshow).

 ## Features
 - **Image Generation**: Creates product images from descriptive prompts using Stable Diffusion.